8 Creative Ways to Use Leftover Tile for DIY Decor

 With a raised border, this online-bargain coffee table was a perfect candidate for a tile facelift.
 Before you begin, map application options on graph paper to determine the easiest fit.
 Cut scrap paper to the size of your tile and lay out the design with tile spacers between the patterns.
 With your visual cue in place, determine any tile cuts and whether finish tiles are needed.

 Once all your materials are assembled, position the tiles—we used these 8x8 Brilliant Pink Porcelain tiles ($38, Overstock)—on a protected work surface using spacers between.
 Apply a thin layer of tile adhesive to the tabletop.
 We had about 2 inches of extra space all around, so we used 1-inch border tiles to finish the table.
 Apply border tiles using the spacers and then the larger center tiles, adjusting spacing as needed.
 Let dry.
-Before grouting, protect the wood surface with painters tape ($11, Amazon).
+Before grouting, protect the wood surface with painter's tape ($14, Amazon).
 Follow the manufacturer's instructions to apply and clean up the grout.
-Remove the painters tape and put the table on center stage.
+Remove the painter's tape and put the table on center stage.

 2. Make an easy DIY centerpiece.